-231 Mall Circle Dr. Monroeville, PA 15146 (412) 372-3725 (booth)
+231 Mall Circle Dr. Monroeville, PA 15146 (412) 372-3725

-A booth on the upper level of Monroeville Mall (directly above food court) provides an interfaith presence in the mall.
+A booth on the upper level of Monroeville Mall provides an interfaith presence in the mall.
 Booth volunteers help shoppers find housing and locate food pantries, to name a few sources of help.
 Volunteers are welcome.